magiblot/gradation/README.md

     \   ]
     ```

-    It no list of points is provided for some channel, an empty list is assumed.
+    If no list of points is provided for some channel, an empty list is assumed.
 An empty list of points is treated like `[[0, 0], [255, 255]]`.

     The channels for each processing mode are: